zlogic/mendix-docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/nanoflows/_index.md

 Therefore, the best practice is to use nanoflows in online applications when they do not contain the above activities.

 {{% alert color="info" %}}
-An exception for the **Create object** activity is that you can use it to create a new [non-persistable entity](/refguide/persistability/#non-persistable) and this NPE has no error handlers.
+An exception for the **Create object** activity is that you can use it to create a new [non-persistable entity](/refguide/persistability/#non-persistable), and this NPE has no error handlers, calculated attributes, or read-only attributes.
 In this case, no request is sent to the Mendix Runtime.
 {{% /alert %}}

 {{% alert color="info" %}}